green-dino/DF/README.md

 This Streamlit app allows users to upload and analyze Pickle files and Word documents, providing various data analysis and visualization options.

+You can use the version hosted on streamlit [Here](https://dataframe.streamlit.app)

 ## Getting Started

 To run this app locally, make sure you have Python installed.
 Then, follow these steps: